BardicDefense/purple-hack/spells.md

 #### Iron Body

 _Transmutation (R: Touch, D: 1 hour)_
-The subject’s skin becomes as hard as iron, granting +8 AC.
-The subject’s movement speed is halved.
+The subject’s body transforms into living iron, granting +8 AC.
+Falls do no damage, nor do non-weapon crushing/constricting attacks, or anything affecting respiration.
+The subject’s Strength becomes 19 and their combat speed becomes 10.
+The subject cannot cast spells.
+Things that affect metal function as normal, making rust monsters very dangerous.

 #### Mass Charm

-_Enchantment (R: Medium, D: 1 hour)_
+_Enchantment (R: Medium, D: 1 day)_
-Save: Willpower 14.
-All creatures within a 30-ft radius become friendly to the caster.
+Save: Willpower 17.
+Creatures up to combined Levels of twice the caster’s Level within a 30' radius (starting with the lowest-Level creatures) become friendly to the caster and come to their defence.
+The caster can give the subjects orders, language permitting.
+The subjects will not knowingly endanger their lives beyond reason.
+Orders not befitting a friend will grant an extra save.

 #### Mass Suggestion

-_Enchantment (R: Short, D: 12 hours)_
+_Enchantment (R: Medium, D: 1 day)_
-Save: Willpower 14.
-All intelligent living creatures within a 30-ft radius will follow a single spoken course of action (language permitting, and limited to a sentence or two), if the caster can phrase it to sound reasonable—even if it isn’t.
+Save: Willpower 17.
+This spell makes one living creature per two caster Levels follow a suggested course of action (language permitting, limited to a sentence or two), so long as the caster can phrase it to sound reasonable—even if it isn’t.

 #### Oracle